WojtekJastrzebowski/BMP-File-MetaData-Loader-Negtive-Image-Creator/README.txt

-Napisz program wczytuj¹cy meta dane pliku test.bmp
+Write a program that loads the meta data of the file test.bmp

-Wczytane dane nale¿y wydrukowaæ w konsoli.
+Print the loaded data in the console.

-(Zapoznaj siê ze struktur¹ pliku BMP : https://pl.wikipedia.org/wiki/Windows_Bitmap )
+(Familiarize yourself with the structure of the BMP file : https://pl.wikipedia.org/wiki/Windows_Bitmap )

-Na ocenê 5: Program tworzy negatyw obrazu
+For a grade of 5: The program creates a negative image

-Jako rozwi¹zanie nale¿y wstawiæ link do w³asnego repozytorium.
+As a solution, insert a link to your own repository.